Solve Intern: Currently Accepting Fall Applications! Deadline: July 15Apply for this job

 Location: Cambridge, MA

-Solve is an initiative from the Massachusetts Institute of Technology aimed at developing and supporting real and lasting solutions to the world’s most pressing challenges, from education and health to sustainability and economic prosperity.
-Solve is a membership community that brings together technologists and researchers, social entrepreneurs, business leaders, policymakers, change agents, and activists from across the globe to unearth solutions to specific, actionable challenges.
-Solve is organized around four pillars: Education, Health, Sustainability, and Economic Prosperity.
+Solve is an initiative from the Massachusetts Institute of Technology aimed at developing and implementing real and lasting solutions to the world’s most pressing challenges—from education and health, to sustainability and economic sustainability.
+Solve is a membership community that brings together technologists and researchers, social entrepreneurs and business leaders, policymakers, change agents, and activists from across the globe to unearth and implement solutions to specific actionable challenges.

-An internship with Solve is designed to provide the opportunity to work in an exciting professional setting.
-Solve is a new initiative, and interns will get a front-row seat to a startup office culture within MIT.
-Solve interns will collaborate with different Solve teams to create materials, develop program content, and execute strategic outreach to a variety of audiences, including partners, members, students, and the general public.
-Interns will have the opportunity to learn logistical aspects of event production and programming.
-They will be responsible for volunteer coordination, research, social media, community outreach, scheduling, speaker coordination, editing, data collection, event debriefs, and other tasks as assigned by intern managers.
+An internship with Solve is designed to provide individuals the opportunity to work in an exciting professional setting.
+Solve is a fairly new initiative, and interns will get a front row seat to a start-up office culture within MIT.
+Solve interns will collaborate with Solve teams to create materials, develop content, and execute strategic outreach to a variety of audiences, including partners, members, students, and the general public.
+Interns have the opportunity to learn about the logistical aspects of the event production and programming, and will be responsible for data cleaning/management, volunteer coordination, research, social media, outreach, scheduling, speaker coordination, note-taking, and/or editing.

 Based on the needs of our initiative and the timeline of our annual events, interns will be matched to the Solve team with the best fit.
-Solve teams include Content/Digital, Events/Program, Partnerships, and Community.
-If you have a strong preference for one team, please include this in your cover letter.
+If you have a strong preference for one team, please include this in your cover letter/application.

-Applicants should have strong written and oral communication skills and an exceptional eye for detail.
+- Applicants should have strong written and oral communication skills and an exceptional eye for detail.
 Successful interns are those who take initiative, like to problem-solve, and are ready to dive into an “all hands on deck” environment.
-Bonus points if you get a kick out of desk research, database management, and logistics coordination.
+Bonus points if you get a kick out of desk research, database management, and logistical organization.

-Applicants must be 18+ to apply; students and recent grads with backgrounds in public health, international relations, political science, environmental studies, sustainability, public policy, global studies, economics, marketing, business, and communications are encouraged to apply, although those with different backgrounds are also welcome to apply.
+- Applicants must be 18+ to apply; current students and recent grads with academic backgrounds in International Relations, Political Science, Environmental Studies, Public Policy, Global Studies, Economics, Marketing, Business, Public Health, and Communications are encouraged to apply, although those with different backgrounds are also welcome to apply.

 To apply: Applicants should send a résumé and 1 page cover letter to firstname.lastname@example.org.Apply for this job